nrfconnect/sdk-nrf/samples/bluetooth/direct_test_mode/README.rst

 The implementation is self-contained and requires no Bluetooth Low Energy protocol stack for its operation.
 The MPU is initialized in the standard way.
-The DTM library function ``dtm_init`` configures all interrupts, timers, and the radio.
+The DTM library function :c:func:`dtm_init` configures all interrupts, timers, and the radio.

-The :file:`main.c` file may be replaced with other interface implementations, such as an HCI interface, USB, or another interface required by the Upper Tester.
+The :file:`main.c` file may be extended with other interface implementations, such as an HCI interface, USB, or another interface required by the Upper Tester.
+The extension should be done by adding an appropriate interface implementation in the :file:`transport` directory.

 The interface to the Lower Tester uses the antenna connector of the chosen development kit.
 While in principle an aerial connection might be used, conformance tests cover the reading of the transmission power delivered by the DUT.